Food Network (Asian TV channel): High-definition feed

 Food Network Asia HD is a 1080i high definition simulcast of Food Network Asia.
 It originally aired a different lineup than the SD version, with only HD programs.

 Food Network Asia was launched in Singapore on July 5, 2010 on StarHub TV channel 468 in HD.

-Food Network Asia also launched in Malaysia from October 1, 2010 on Astro channel 706 in HD.
+Food Network Asia also launched in Malaysia from October 1, 2010 on Astro channel 706 in HD, initially timesharing with another channel, Life Inspired.

+On 1 June 2025, Food Network Malaysia ceased transmission on Astro.